Mithun103/QRdecomposition/README.md

 ### Gram-Schmidt Method
 ```
 Program to QR decomposition using the Gram-Schmidt method
-Developed by: MOUNESH P
+Developed by: MITHUN MS
-RegisterNumber: 22005773
+RegisterNumber:22008364

 import numpy as np
 def QR_Decomposition(A):